mfresonke/ngrokker/README.md

 ```

 ## Notice
-Your users MUST accept the [ngrok terms of service](https://ngrok.com/tos) before using this package.
+All users of ngrok MUST accept the [ngrok terms of service](https://ngrok.com/tos) before opening a tunnel.